[Not a valid template]

 Aberdeen Country Club is the only Carolinas recipient of Golf Digest’s prestigious medallions for both Value and Service in 1998, and awarded 4 STARS in Golf Digest’s “Places to Play 2006”.

 All three of Aberdeen’s nines are packed with wildlife, a product of the course’s proximity to the Waccamaw riverfront preserve.
 The property also includes a minimal number of nearby home sites, allowing players the opportunity to concentrate on the game and the stunning environment.
-That focus could be key, as rolling fairways dip and dive around water on 24 of the 27 holes.
+That focus could be key, as rolling fairways dip and dive around water.
 Recently renovated sand traps then protect many of the Tif-Eagle Bermuda greens.

 “All the holes we played had the grooming care of what you would find at a private country club.
 Excellent pace of play.
 Very receptive greens with true roll.
 A definite must play for a very reasonable price.”